 - Muscles, skin and other parts can fix injuries

 - Body can stay healthy and fight sickness

 - Fight sickness so you stay healthy

-I suffer from Psoriasis, not all the time, but I do experience flare ups.
+As a Psoriasis sufferer, not all the time, but I do experience flare ups.
 One of the things my dermatologist said was to make sure I got enough sleep and tried to reduce inflammation in my body.
-I have taken this seriously (hence the sleep tracker) and have been clear now for almost 2 years!
+Having taken this seriously (hence the sleep tracker) I have been clear now for almost 2 years!
 I attribute this to a huge over haul of my diet and making an effort to sleep better and exercise more.

 Sleeps help you be more creative

 During sleep, your brain consolidates memories, making them stronger, and it also reorganises and restructures them, which can result in more creativity as well.
 It is almost like the mind does admin while you sleep.
 Filing everything from the day into the right places.
 When your brain is more organised, you are better equipped to solve problems and be creative.
 A rested and organised brain is also more able to think of new ideas

 If you’re an athlete or keen on improving in your sport, there is one simple way to improve your performance and that’s through sleep.
 A Stanford University study found that football players who tried to sleep at least 10 hours a night for seven to eight weeks improved their average sprint time and had less fatigue and increased stamina.
 Giving your body enough rest after hard physical activity, actually makes your ability to perform that much better.